Global Trends — Exegens® Strategic Kaizen

 The Complete Strategic Kaizen Response Framework.

-For each global trend: horizon, CLW impact intensity, affected CLW categories, KAIZENshiro response priority, and the financial consequence of inaction.
-Designed for C-suite strategic planning cycles.
+For each global trend: horizon, CLW impact intensity, affected CLW categories, KAIZENshiro response priority, and the verified source behind every figure.
+All statistics are primary-source linked.

 Every global trend